 Turning 50 is often a landmark event, but for Rick, a C-suite executive of a Fortune 100 company, it represented even more.
 His dad had died suddenly at the age of 51.
 So, when his doctor discussed the results of his blood tests, he was very concerned.
 Not only had he put on 60 pounds since his athletic youth, his blood glucose was now in the pre-diabetic range.
 And, while he’d been pre-hypertensive for years, he now officially had high blood pressure.

 So, he came to see me about getting on a healthier eating plan.
 After spending more than an hour talking about his health, weight, and lifestyle, it was obvious that the most important thing for him to do had nothing to do with his diet.
-Oh sure, that was important.
+Oh sure, what he ate was important.
 But, if he did just one other thing…he wouldn’t need to stress so much about what he put in his mouth.
 Just one thing.

 Where This Comes From

 I’ve been speaking about this concept of simplification for decades.
 And, I wrote about it in my book, Dr. Jo’s No Big Deal Diet…which really isn’t a diet per se.
-The book is based on my research in which I interviewed people who had been successful at losing weight (and keeping it off) how they did it.
-I was blown away with stories of how they stopped trying to do everything – and, instead, focused on ONE Thing.
+The book is based on my research in which I interviewed people who had been successful at losing weight (and keeping it off) and asked how they did it.
+I was blown away with stories of how they stopped trying to do everything perfect – and, instead, focused on just ONE Thing.
 They often say, “Oh it’s no big deal all I did was…” – which was then followed up by the ONE thing they did that they found to be easy to maintain long-term.
 Now you see why I called the book, “No Big Deal Diet”.

 The ONE Thing